The days of company-provided financial security are long gone.

 All You Need Is An Open Mind, A Humble Heart, And To Never Give Up

-If you’re ready to take on being responsible for your financial situation one, two years down the road, I’d like to invite you to check out the Positive Expectancy course right now.
+If you’re ready to take on being responsible for your financial situation one, two years down the road, I’d like to invite you to check out the Positive Expectancy course.

 You’ll be getting knowledge and skills that will benefit you for a lifetime.
 The earlier you pick these up, the more you’ll benefit from them.